HenryOwenz/ezop/README.md

 - **Required AWS Profile**: The tool requires explicit specification of the AWS profile to use, preventing accidental operations on the wrong AWS account.
 - **Required AWS Region**: The tool requires explicit specification of the AWS region, ensuring clarity about where operations are being performed.
+- **Interactive Mode**: Provides clear visibility and confirmation steps for all actions.
 - **Explicit Permissions**: The IAM policy above specifies the exact permissions needed for operation.
 - **Error Handling**: Clear error messages when profile, region, or other required parameters are missing or invalid.